proxmox/ceph/ceph/doc/start/os-recommendations.rst

   maintenance" kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.

-  For RBD, if you choose to *track* long-term kernels, we currently recommend 4.x-based "longterm maintenance" kernel series or later:
+  For RBD, if you choose to *track* long-term kernels, we recommend *at least* 4.19-based "longterm maintenance" kernel series.
+If you can use a newer "stable" or "longterm maintenance" kernel series, do it.

-  - 4.19.z
-  - 4.14.z
-  - 5.x

   For CephFS, see the section about `Mounting CephFS using Kernel Driver`_ for kernel version guidance.

   Older kernel client versions may not support your `CRUSH tunables`_ profile or other newer features of the Ceph cluster, requiring the storage cluster to be configured with those features disabled.
+For RBD, a kernel of version 5.3 or CentOS 8.2 is the minimum necessary for reasonable support for RBD image features.

 Platforms